jlfaucher/executor5-bulk/docs/branches/4.0.1/trunk/README.txt

 WARNING!!!!!!!!

+You can ignore the following if you are using Fedora 10 or later.

 The standard /usr/share/texmf/web2c/texmf.cnf file contains settings that are too small to process the rexxref documentation.
 Please reference the texmf.cnf file in the trunk of the docs repository for the entries that need